TechJunkie Expert Recommendations

 This program is available for both Mac and Windows.
 Windows 7 and above will run it as long as you install the correct version.
 One of this program’s selling points is how it caters to beginners.
 The interface is simple to use, and you can locate anything you want within seconds.
 Computer novices may find it easier to use than some of the alternatives on the market.

-The free version allows you to set up incremental and differential backups, which some free software lack.
+There is a free version, but it has many limitations.
+Nonetheless, it allows you to set up incremental and differential backups, which some free software lack.
 It can even back your hard disk to a cloud, which many users may find convenient.
 The cloud service is secure, and the company is entirely in the dark as to what you store on it.
 EaseUS ToDo Backup also offers advanced security, with password protection of your files being only the beginning.
-It even has FTP, ensuring that no one can find your data and use it maliciously.
+It even has FTP, ensuring no one can find your data and use it maliciously.
+For those who want premium features, EaseUS Todo Backup Home offers a yearly subscription for $29.95 and a perpetual plan for $59.95.
+You can also get a lifetime plan for $79.95.

 Two important cloning methods are Exchange backup and SQL Server.
 Both are among the best security offerings EaseUS ToDo Backup offers.
 Unfortunately, this software doesn’t support Mirroring and file sync.
 It also doesn’t come with GPT/GUID partition table functionality.